I have taught one doctrine, namely, the infinitude of the private man.

 The house forms a microcosmos to enclose a culture of individuation, dedicated to seeking out the sources of an authentic relation to wild nature in the Mythic Landscape, to creative art in the Archetypes of Craft, and to original thought in the Ideals of the Mind.
 We seek the renewal of our world, not by turning from it, but by turning inward of it toward the individual.
 We seek a marriage of nature, art and thought in the infinitude of the soul.

 In an ever more divided world, Innermost House is a pioneer outpost research station in human unity.
 We are engaged in a continuing experiment in "Life in the Woods," undertaken to cultivate a deeper and richer expectation of life in the world.
-We are building a culture where male and female, black and white, rich and poor, East and West, young and old, are truly one in the soul.
+We are building a culture of individuality where male and female, black and white, rich and poor, East and West, young and old, are truly one in the soul.
 In the words of Abraham Lincoln, we seek an abiding union in spirit as "the last best hope of earth."